neondatabase/website/content/docs/extensions/pg_stat_statements.md

 updatedOn: '2024-01-23T19:40:04.084Z'
 ---

-The `pg_stat_statements` extension provides a detailed statistical view of SQL statement execution within a PostgreSQL database.
+The `pg_stat_statements` extension provides a detailed statistical view of SQL statement execution within a Postgres database.
 It tracks information such as execution counts, total and average execution times, and more, helping database administrators and developers analyze and optimize SQL query performance.

 <CTA />